SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 - `sumo.datasource` - Has fixed value of **mysql**
 - `db.node.name` - Has the value of host name of the machine which is being monitored

-## Prerequisites
+### Prerequisites

+#### For metric collection

-**For metric collection**: For metric collection [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mysqlreceiver#prerequisites) are the prerequisites.
+For metric collection [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mysqlreceiver#prerequisites) are the prerequisites.

+#### For log collection

-**For log collection**: Configure MySQL to log to a local file(s).
+Configure MySQL to log to a local file(s).
 MySQL logs written to a log file can be collected via the Local File Source of a Sumo Logic Installed Collector.
 To configure the MySQL log file(s), locate your local my.cnf configuration file in the database directory.

 1. Open `my.cnf` in a text editor.
 2. Set the following parameters in the `[mysqld]` section: